joshukraine/dotfiles/README.md

-# My Dotfiles for OS X
+# My Dotfiles for macOS

-These are the dotfiles I use on my MacBook Pro running OS X El Capitan.
+These are the dotfiles I use on my MacBook Pro, currently running El Capitan.
 They are geared primarily for Ruby on Rails development using zsh, vim, and tmux.
 Also included is my iTerm 2 profile.

 ### Mac Bootstrap Script

-This repo previously contained my entire provisioning solution for a new machine running a fresh install of OS X. I've now extracted the provisioning functionality into its own repository.
+This repo previously contained my entire provisioning solution for a new machine running a fresh install of macOS.
+I've now extracted the provisioning functionality into its own repository.
 Check it out:

 &#9657; **Provision a new Mac with [Mac Bootstrap](https://github.com/joshukraine/mac-bootstrap).**